am1tyadav/Neural-Network-from-Scratch-Python/README.md

 When calling the `model.train()` method, you can use the following parameters (Parameters are listed in sequence):

-* 'X' = training examples
+* `X` = training examples
-* 'Y' = training labels
+* `Y` = training labels
-* 'iterations' = default value is set to 10.
+* `iterations` = default value is set to 10.
 This is the number of times the training loop will run for
-* 'alpha' = default value is set to 0.001.
+* `alpha` = default value is set to 0.001.
 This is the learning rate
-* 'decay' = default value is set to True.
+* `decay` = default value is set to True.
 This is a boolean which will check for whether or not learning rate decays as training progresses
-* 'decay_iter' = default value is 5.
+* `decay_iter` = default value is 5.
 This is the number of iterations after which learning rate will be decayed
-* 'decay_rate' = default valye is 0.9.
+* `decay_rate` = default valye is 0.9.
 This is the rate with which the learning rate will be reduced i.e. if decay was `alpha`, after number of `decay_iter` iterations, the new value will be `alpha * decay_rate`
-* 'stop_decay_counter' = default value is 100.
+* `stop_decay_counter` = default value is 100.
 This is the maximum number of changes that can happen to the learning rate while training
 * `verbose` = default is set to True.
 If this is set to true, the model will display the value for Cost after each iteration
 * `lam` = default is set to 0.
 This is the l2 regularization parameter